 Founded in 1984, the Centre for Women's Studies at York (CWS) is among the most well-established bases for feminist and gender-oriented teaching and research, both in the UK and internationally.
-We adopt a women-centred and interdisciplinary approach to the changing nature of both women's experiences and gender relations.
-By drawing on a range of disciplines - cultural studies, history, literature, philosophy, politics, sociology, social policy - we explore the differing perspectives each has to offer, as well as the creative tensions between them.
+Drawing on social science and arts-based methods, we explore and critique gendered ways of knowing.
+We adopt an inclusive, intersectional, transnational and interdisciplinary approach to the changing nature of women's experiences, gender relations and identities.

 Study with us